cuddysteadman/SkyblockReinvented/README.md

 * Hyperion Overlay - Overlays mobs within Hyperion range
 * Remove Chat from Mods such as Skytils, SBA, etc.
 * Only Render Specific Players
-* Keybind for /visit prtl
-* Keybinds for /ah and /bz
+* Keybinds for TONS of different functions
+* Bestiary Info (very laggy atm and not too accurate)
+* Create Hitboxes around your arrows
 ### Your Island
 * Remove chat from Jerries
 * Remove Minion Inventory Warnings